-A single dose of IM Epinephrine 1:1,000 is indicated if the Paramedic believes the arrest is directly related to the anaphylactic reaction.
+A single dose of IM epinephrine 1:1,000 (1 mg/ml) is indicated if the Paramedic believes the arrest is directly related to the anaphylactic reaction.
 This patient then continues to be treated under the medical arrest directive and may be transported early as specified in the "unusual circumstance" clinical consideration.
 An IM dose of epinephrine for anaphylaxis does not alter the sequence and timing of IV administered epinephrine and should not delay defibrillation.